mzazon/awesome-cloud-projects/aws/secure-file-sharing/secure-file-sharing.md

 ## Discussion

 S3 presigned URLs provide a powerful mechanism for secure, temporary file sharing without the complexity of user management or the security risks of public buckets.
 The solution leverages AWS's built-in authentication and authorization systems while providing fine-grained control over access duration and permissions.
+This approach follows the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html) security pillar by implementing the principle of least privilege and defense in depth.

 The key advantage of presigned URLs is that they inherit the permissions of the user who generates them, ensuring that access is limited to what the URL creator is authorized to do.
 This creates a secure delegation model where administrators can grant temporary access without sharing credentials or modifying bucket policies.
+According to the [AWS S3 User Guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html), presigned URLs can be valid for up to 7 days, providing flexibility for various use cases while maintaining security boundaries.

 For enterprise use cases, consider implementing additional security measures such as IP address restrictions through bucket policies, integration with AWS CloudTrail for comprehensive audit logging, and automated URL generation through Lambda functions triggered by business workflows.
 The solution scales naturally with S3's global infrastructure and can handle everything from occasional file sharing to high-volume document distribution systems.
+For enhanced security monitoring, integrate with [AWS Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/what-is-securityhub.html) to detect and respond to suspicious access patterns.

+> **Note**: This implementation follows AWS security best practices by using private buckets, time-limited access, and comprehensive audit logging.
+For production deployments, consider implementing additional controls such as content scanning and approval workflows.

 ## Challenge

 Extend this solution by implementing these enhancements:

-1. **Build a web interface** using Lambda and API Gateway that allows users to request presigned URLs through a simple form with approval workflows
+1. **Build a web interface** using Lambda and API Gateway that allows users to request presigned URLs through a simple form with approval workflows and email notifications
-2. **Implement IP-based restrictions** by adding bucket policies that limit presigned URL access to specific IP ranges or VPC endpoints
+2. **Implement IP-based restrictions** by adding bucket policies that limit presigned URL access to specific IP ranges or VPC endpoints for enhanced security
-3. **Create automated expiration notifications** using EventBridge and SNS to alert users when shared URLs are about to expire
+3. **Create automated expiration notifications** using EventBridge and SNS to alert users when shared URLs are about to expire, with automatic renewal options
-4. **Add virus scanning integration** using Lambda to scan uploaded files before they become available for download
+4. **Add virus scanning integration** using Lambda to scan uploaded files with ClamAV or third-party services before they become available for download
-5. **Build a file sharing dashboard** with CloudWatch metrics to track usage patterns, popular files, and security events
+5. **Build a file sharing dashboard** with CloudWatch metrics and QuickSight to track usage patterns, popular files, security events, and cost optimization opportunities

 ## Infrastructure Code